sodadata/soda-core/docs/documentation/warehouse.md

   schema: public
 ```

-The example above shows you how to each environment variables for credentials.
+The example above shows you how to use environment variables for your credentials.
 Each environment variable, defined using `env_var(VAR_NAME)`, will automatically be
 resolved using the `env_vars.yml` file in your home directory.
 More on this can be found
 in the [cli.yml documentation]({% link documentation/cli.md %}#env-vars).